OpenTermsArchive/contrib-versions/Couchsurfing/Privacy Policy.md

 Account Information

 You may update or correct information about you or deactivate your account at any time by logging into your account and editing your profile.
-Even after you deactivate your account, we may retain certain information as required by law, for legitimate business purposes and to protect member safety.
+Couchsurfing will not provide members access to account data that is not already available to a logged in member.
+Even after you deactivate your account, we may retain certain information as required by law, for legitimate business purposes or to protect member safety.
+If your account is deactivated, Couchsurfing will provide access to the data associated with the deactivated account upon receipt of the required legal documentation.

 Location Information via Mobile Device